 One thing to be aware of with real estate crowdfunding is that many require accredited investor status.
 That means being high-income, high net worth, or both.
 If you are an accredited investor, you’ll have many more choices in the real estate crowdfunding space.

 If you are not an accredited investor, that doesn’t mean you’ll be prevented from investing in this asset class.
 Part of the reason why Fundrise is so popular is that they don’t require accredited investor status.
 There are other real estate crowdfunding platforms that do the same.

 Just be careful if you want to invest in real estate through real estate crowdfunding platforms.
 You will be expected to tie your money up for several years, and early redemption is often not possible.
 And like most investments, there is the possibility of losing some or all of your investment principal.

 We’ve talked about investing in real estate through REITs and real estate crowdfunding.
 But you can also invest directly in physical property, including residential property or even commercial.

 Owning real estate outright means you have complete control over the investment.
 And since real estate is a large-dollar investment, the potential returns are also large.

 For starters, average annual returns on real estate are impressive.
 They’re even comparable to stocks.
 Residential real estate has generated average returns of 10.6%, while commercial property has returned an average of 9.5%.

-Next, real estate has the potential to generate income from two directions, from rental income and capital gains.
-But because of high property values in many markets around the country, it will be difficult to purchase real estate that will produce a positive cash flow, at least in the first few years.
+Next, real estate has the potential to generate income from two directions: rental income and capital gains.
+However because of high property values in many markets around the country, it will be difficult to purchase real estate that will produce a positive cash flow, at least in the first few years.

 Finally, there’s the leverage factor.
 You can typically purchase an investment property with a 20% down payment.
 That means you can purchase a $500,000 property with $100,000 out-of-pocket.